 In 2008, The Charman Prize was established with the opening of the museum and is a much-anticipated biennial community artwork competition judged by an international panel.
 Recently, Masterworks become the home of the electric Johnnie Walker statue, donated by Burrows Lightbourn Ltd. Keep Walking!

-Masterworks encourages artists from Bermuda and overseas to harness their talents in our island setting, with events such as Young @ Art and classes for adults, seniors, and children in various mediums for all levels of experience.
+Our education program encourages artists from Bermuda and overseas to hone their artistic talents in our island setting.
+We provide various art classes for adults and seniors, as well as art camps for children in various mediums for all levels of experience.

-Situated perfectly in Masterworks, surrounded by lush gardens, the Salty Lime Café serves freshly brewed coffee, smoothies, juices, cocktails, Mexican-inspired breakfast and lunch using the island’s bright, seasonal ingredients.
-The Arrowroot Gift Shop boasts a unique selection of original pieces created in Bermuda in various mediums, plus vintage posters and artists’ prints, cards and books.
+Situated perfectly in Masterworks, surrounded by lush gardens, Homer’s Café serves freshly brewed coffee, smoothies, juices, cocktails, breakfast and lunch using the island’s bright, seasonal ingredients.
+The Arrowroot gift shop boasts a unique selection of original pieces created in Bermuda in various mediums, plus vintage posters and artists’ prints, cards and books.

-Masterworks Museum of Bermuda Art, the Salty Lime, and the Arrowroot Giftshop are open Monday to Saturday, 10 am to 4 pm, and the facilities are wheelchair accessible.
-Entry is $10, students 12 to 18 $5, free for members and children under 12 years.
+Masterworks Museum of Bermuda Art, Homer’s Café, and the Arrowroot gift shop are open Monday to Saturday, 10 am to 4 pm, and the facilities are wheelchair accessible.
+Entry is $10, students 12 to 18 $5, free for seniors on Mondays, members and children under 12 years.